HackMemphis/HM-Planning/ideals.md

 Non-Profit
 ====

 HackMemphis is not interested in making money.
-Any official non-profit needs will be handled by MidsouthMakers, a TN mutal benefit non-profit.
+Any official non-profit needs will be handled by MidsouthMakers, a TN mutual benefit non-profit.

 Environment